-How Long Do Bullet Proof Vests Stay Effective?
+How Long Will A Bullet Proof Vest Last?

-Bullet proof vests may only last for a certain period of time.
-After the time has elapsed, the protection that is offered by the vest may begin to diminish.
-It is important for you to consider all of the factors that affect the life of a bullet proof vest so that you can be sure to replace yours when the time is right.
+Bulletproof vests can only last for a certain period of time.
+After that time has elapsed, the protection that is offered by the vest may begin to diminish.
+It is important for you to consider all of the factors that affect the life of a bulletproof vest so that you can be sure to replace yours when the time is right.

-How well you care and maintain your vest will greatly affect the length of time that it will remain useful.
+How well you care for and maintain your body armor will greatly affect the length of time that it will remain useful.
 A vest that is properly cared for will last substantially longer than a vest that is never maintained.

 Your carrier will need to be cleaned on a regular basis; many of our vest carriers are even machine washable.

-The Kevlar® interior needs to stay out of direct content with liquids and sunlight.
+The Kevlar®®® interior needs to stay out of direct content with liquids and sunlight.
 The vest needs to be stored properly as well.
-You need to place your vest in a location that will allow it to rest in a flat position.
-Many people choose to hang their vests, or store them in a drawer.
+You need to store your vest in a place that will allow it to rest in a flat position.
+Many people choose to hang their vests or store them in a drawer.

-How often you wear your bullet proof vest will also effect how often it will need to be replaced.
-A vest that is worn on a daily basis will need to be replaced in a shorter amount of time than a vest that is only worn on rare occasions.
+How often you wear your bulletproof vest will also affect how often it will need to be replaced.
+A vest that is worn on a daily basis will need to be replaced sooner than a vest that is only worn on rare occasions.

 The carrier may become damaged over time.
-All carriers need to be inspected on a regular basis to ensure that they are fitting well; If straps begin to stretch, or the Velcro is not working properly, you may want to purchase a replacement carrier.
+All carriers need to be inspected on a regular basis to ensure that they fit well; if straps begin to stretch, or the Velcro is not working properly, you may want to purchase a replacement carrier.
 It is critical that the carrier remains undamaged, or the vest's protection level may be lowered as a result.

 At the first sign of damage or wear, a replacement vest should be purchased.